Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Master-Node-Unlit.md

 ## Creating and editing an Unlit Material

 Unlit Materials use a Shader Graph Master node which means that you need to use a specific method to create and edit a Material that uses it.
-For information on how to do this, see [Creating and Editing HDRP Shader Graphs](Customizing-HDRP-materials-with-Shader-Graph).
+For information on how to do this, see [Customizing HDRP materials with Shader Graph](Customizing-HDRP-materials-with-Shader-Graph.html).
 When you create a Material from the Shader Graph, the properties that you exposed in the Blackboard appear in the **Exposed Properties** section.

 ## Properties